5G-MAG/Getting-Started/pages/3gpp-ran-and-core-platforms/tutorials/5gnetwork.md

 sudo apt-get install libuhd-dev uhd-host
 ```

-Download the srsRAN Project packages:
+Download the srsRAN Project packages.
+If there are no packages for your Ubuntu version, a manual build would be required.

 ```bash
 sudo add-apt-repository ppa:softwareradiosystems/srsran-project